 Dr. Ian Meng received his ScB and PhD in Neuroscience at Brown University.
 Following completion of his PhD, he worked as a postdoctoral fellow with Dr. Howard Fields in the Department of Neurology at the University of California, San Francisco (UCSF), studying the brain circuits mediating the analgesic properties of cannabinoids.
 Dr. Meng joined the University of New England (UNE) in 2003 where he is currently a professor of Biomedical Sciences, Director of the Center for Excellence in the Neurosciences (CEN),...
 Read More

-Being right on the coast of Maine offers amazing opportunities to involve...
+Being right on the coast of Maine offers amazing opportunities...
 Read More

 Salt Marsh Conservation

 Salt Marsh Restoration

 Dr. Morrison's research interests include Thoreau

 and environmental philosophy.
 He speaks to various groups about health care ethics